Honeymoon Musts in Myrtle Beach

 Honeymooners who double as thrill-seekers can definitely feed their inner daredevil and need for outdoor adventure at any of these action-packed venues and destinations:

-- A sky-high ride along the coastline aboard one of the helicopters at Myrtle Beach Helicopter Adventure or Huffman Helicopters.
+- A sky-high ride along the coastline aboard one of the helicopters at Huffman Helicopters or other companies around the Myrtle Beach area.

 - Climb to new heights at our area ropes courses, such as Go Ape Outdoor Ropes & Obstacle Course in North Myrtle Beach and Radical Ropes in Myrtle Beach.